albinekb/xwax-plus/README.md

 **A Massive LARGE UP! to Mark Hills and all the xwax contributors** for the time and effort put in to create such fantastic software.
 Feel free to contact me for any improvments and ideas!
-I'm not a professional C coder, and would love to improve the source code.
+I'm not a professional C programmer, and would love to improve the source code.
 Some of it is a bit hacky!
 As well as the branches, please excuse the untidyness.

 Thank you.